typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 as templates are parsed and cached upfront before getting applied to documents.

 All HTML templates must have a name with the pattern `<name>.template.html`.
-The configuration key to assign them to has the format `helium.templates.<fragment>` where `<fragment>` is again one of `head`, `topNav`, `mainNav`, `pageNav` or `footer`.
+The configuration key to assign them to has the format `helium.site.templates.<fragment>` where `<fragment>` is again one of `head`, `topNav`, `mainNav`, `pageNav` or `footer`.

 Finally, like with all Laika configuration, you can also use different scopes than just the current document.